SystemsApproach/tcpcc/tcp_ip.rst

 those changes, which unfortunately, conflates the two issues.
 To further blur the line between accommodating high-speed networks and addressing congestion, there are extensions to the TCP header that play a dual role in addressing both.
+Finally, note that increasing bandwidth-delay product *does* have an impact on congestion control, and some of the approaches discussed in later chapters deal with that issue.

 This section focuses on the challenges of high-speed networks, and we postpone the details about the TCP extensions used to address those